vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 **ngx-owl-carousel-o** uses the same options as Owl Carousel.
 Explanations of meanings and usage of options are [Owl Carousel Documentation](https://owlcarousel2.github.io/OwlCarousel2/docs/api-options.html).

-**NOTE**: **ngx-owl-carousel-o** has different usage of some of them.
+**NOTE**: **ngx-owl-carousel-o** has the different usage of some of them.
 Mostly this is about options which require setting `data-` attributes to DOM-elements and which set names of classes and tags in HTML-markup.
 Usage of such options is explained below.

 Options which require setting `data-` attributes are:
 * [merge](#merge)